-New project management articles published on the web during the week of November 12 – 18.
-And this week’s video: Erin Meyer explains the concept of a culture map, showing similarities and differences among cultural behaviors.
-As organizations become more global, understanding cultural differences can be a key to success.
-11 minutes, safe for work.
+New project management articles published on the web during the week of April 15 – 21.
+And this week’s video: Mike Clayton explains the PMI, APM, and Prince2 definitions of an issue, and what project managers should do to manage them.
+5 minutes, safe for work.

 Business Acumen and Strategy

 Nariman Behavesh, Chief Economist for IHS Markit, posted his predictions for the global economy in 2019.
 6 minutes to read.

 Mark Sullivan curates “tech trend” predictions for the coming year, from AI and augmented reality to 5G, drones, and the shift away from cable TV.
 10 minutes to read.

 Marc Bain reports on trends in retail, grouped as experimental, threatening, transitory, and necessary.
 “Autonomous last-mile delivery” is a thing, it seems.
 6 minutes to read.

 The folks at MPUG list ten of their most popular articles from 2018.
 Here’s one more chance to read them!
 6 minutes to read.

 John Goodpasture warns us to beware the strategic objective that isn’t really strategic at all.
 2 minutes to read.